Roshann-Rai/roshann-rai.github.io/content/notes/differential_equation.md

 tags: ["differential equation"]
 author: "Roshan Rai"
 description: ""
 summary: "This includes the notes related to differential equation.
-A differential equation of simple form 𝑑𝑦/𝑑𝑡 + 𝑃 (𝑡)𝑦 = 𝑓(𝑡) explains how the change in one variable (independent variable) affects the other dependent variable.
-Differential equation helps to explain how the systems changes over time."
+This note contains parts that I learnt from the Differential Equation course of Rice university's."
 plotly: true
 draft: false
 ---

-This includes the notes related to differential equation.
-A differential equation of simple form 𝑑𝑦/𝑑𝑡 + 𝑃 (𝑡)𝑦 = 𝑓(𝑡) explains how the change in one variable (independent variable) affects the other dependent variable.
-Differential equation helps to explain how the systems changes over time.